 Supervision in the setting of graduate medical education provides safe and effective care to patients; ensures each fellow's development of the skills, knowledge, and attitudes required to enter the unsupervised practice of medicine; and establishes a foundation for continued professional growth.

-VI.A.2.a).(1) Fellows and faculty members must inform each patient of their respective roles in that patient's care when
+Fellows and faculty members must inform each patient of their respective roles in that patient's care when providing direct patient care.
+(Core)